 I’ve always said that all businesses need to be invested in their community – but not just as a chamber member or a PTO parent.
-They should try to make their community a better place to be, and most companies that choose to partner with Social Climber Pro are very involved in doing that (and if they’re not, we’ll set them on that path soon enough).
+They should try to make their community a better place to be, and most companies that choose to partner with SCP Agency are very involved in doing that (and if they’re not, we’ll set them on that path soon enough).

 But what does that involvement look like?
 How much should they do?
 What events or activities should they engage in?

 To find out how your company should engage, ask some basic questions:

 - Have you found any events or benefits that focus on or contribute to what you’re passionate about?